mchaynes/pulumi-bootstrap/README.md

 ### Another Goal: Minimize Copy Paste
  Executive Dysfunction is a real thing and I cannot execute more than like 2 steps at a time.
 Every time I copy paste something I get scared.
 I don't want to be scared when I'm linking up my application with my infrastructure.
 As I was developing this application, I didn't need to duplicate where I was defining a configuration key once.

-## Concept: `WHOAMI`
-`WHOAMI` is an environment variable that determines "who" this application is.
-When we run `node ./bin/index.js`, we supply `WHOAMI` so that the application knows what its job is.

-### I am: `root`
-All operations that I would consider `sudo` operations for cloud resources happen as root.
-This includes initial setup and managing permissions at a level above a single instance of the application

-### I am: `mchaynes-laptop`
-This is live application that runs on my laptop.
-It uses `LocalDockerMongo` as its mongo db instance and uses `ExpressServer` to run the API.

-### I am: `github-actions-mchaynes`
-Environment/Branch/App specific github-action role.
-This incarnation of the app runs `bootstraps` then bails out.
-It does not run forever

 # What does this proof of concept do?